-Would you like more helpful content like this to come directly to your email every week?
-Sign up for the Pro Writer Newsletter and also receive a number of free resources to help you get the writing done.
+Would you like more helpful content like this to come directly to your email?
+Sign up for The Write Magic Daily and also receive a number of free resources to help you get the writing done.

 What did I come in here for?